Five Astounding Animal Adaptations in the Galapagos Islands

 The flightless cormorant is the only species of cormorant that can’t fly.
-It’s found only in the Galapagos and on just two islands: Fernandina and Isabela.
+It is found only in the Galapagos and on only two islands: Fernandina and Isabela.
 With an estimated population of just 1,500 individuals, it is one of the rarest birds in the world and perhaps one of the most interesting from an evolutionary perspective.
-Over time, the wings of the flightless cormorant became very small relative to the wings of other species of cormorants – about one-third as big as they’d need to be in order for the bird to take flight.
-Their dense bodies, small wings, webbed feet and powerful legs allow them to plunge to the sea floor and hunt for fish, eels, and small octopi.
-Why did this happen?
-The prevailing theory is that because there were no large predators in the islands when flying cormorants arrived, the ability to fly became not just superfluous, but a disadvantage.
-Flying, and the physiology that makes flying possible, are metabolically expensive.
-Therefore, individuals that were better equipped to feed without having to fly (those with smaller wings, for example) were more likely to survive and pass along their traits to their offspring.
-At some point, a new species was born.
+Over time, the wings of the flightless cormorant became very small relative to the wings of other species of cormorants–about one-third as big as they’d need to be in order for the bird to take flight.
+Their dense bodies, small wings, webbed feet and powerful legs allow them to plunge to the sea floor and hunt for fish, eels

 5. A snake that eats fish